 Advanced Cycling Workout

-If you're training for a club ride, bike race or Century (100 miles by bicycle) or attempting to set a new personal best, it's time to kick your cycling workout into high gear.
+After getting comfortable with intermediate workouts, consider training for a bike race or setting some new personal bests for distance or intensity.
 Improving your fitness when you're already riding long distances five or more days a week can be challenging, but the right workout plan can help you reach your training goals.

 - Once you're warmed up, it's time to climb.
 Pick a gear ratio that is slightly higher than your usual climbing gear (50x19 or 50x17).
 You'll want to stand up and out of the saddle; your heart rate should be just below your maximum.
 It should feel like a considerable effort.

 - Stay in the climbing position and ascend a steep hill (or maintain a high resistance) for 20 minutes.

 - Cool down to a low cadence and an easier gear and spin until your heart rate comes down.

 - Repeat these intervals with 20 minutes of effort and 10 minutes of cooldown at least three times.

 - Cool down for an extra 10 minutes.

 - U.S. Department of Health and Human Services: "Physical Activity Guidelines for Americans"